Building Capacity to Manage RISC

 In Phase Two, the program model and materials will be translated into a RISC Roadmap: a publicly accessible information pipeline and compendium of adaptable resources, including online learning modules and trainings, which will be shared on a regional and national scale.
 The RISC Roadmap will help other institutions overcome the barrier of creating such programs from scratch and assist them in responding to research integrity, security, and compliance guidance and meeting institutional needs.

-This project, “Building Capacity to Manage RISC: Investing in Research Integrity, Security, and Compliance at UMBC through Practices, Processes, and Partnerships,” is supported by the Growing Research Access for Nationally Transformative Equity and Diversity (GRANTED) program of the National Science Foundation, Award #2422166.
+This project, “Building Capacity to Manage RISC: Investing in Research Integrity, Security, and Compliance at UMBC through Practices, Processes, and Partnerships,” is supported by the Growing Research Access for Nationally Transformative Economic Development (GRANTED) program of the National Science Foundation, Award #2422166.
 It has been approved by the UMBC Institutional Review Board, Protocol #1426.